 You should be able to get the majority of your safety equipment from your local hardware or homecare store.
 You can order them online as well.
 Make sure that you put your gloves, mouth cover, and protective eyewear on as well before you start making repairs to the outside of your vehicle.

-- Prepare the surface
+3. Prepare the Surface

-After you put on all of your safety equipment, the first step you need to take is making sure that you prepare the surface that you’re going to be treating.
 We recommend wiping down the surface lightly to make sure that you clean off any dust or debris from the area.
 This will give you a cleaner surface to work on.

 Next, you need to be sure that you cut away and remove the damaged fiberglass.
 You can use a sharp knife to carefully cut away and remove the damaged fiberglass or pieces of fiberglass from your vehicle.

-- Repair the insulation
+5. Repair the Insulation

-If you happen to have a deep hole in your fiberglass, you may have to repair the insulation behind the siding of the vehicle.
-This is where the expanding foam insulation comes into play.
 You can use the expanding foam insulation to fill in the gap that is left in the insulation.
 Make sure that you give it some time to dry.
 After the foam has dried, you can sand down or cut the dry foam insulation so that it is flush with the rest of the insulation on your vehicle.

 Next, you will want to use the materials in your auto body filler or Bondo kit to mix your filler material.
 Make sure that you follow the instructions on the package to mix it together, and then apply it to the hole.
-Make sure that you give the filler time to dry as well.
-Then, you can use your sandpaper to sand down the filler so that it is flush to your vehicle.

 Afterward, you will want to apply your fiberglass over the filler.
 Also, give it time for your fiberglass to dry securely on before you sand it flush with the rest of your fiberglass as well.

-- Match and apply paint
+8. Match and apply paint

 After all the work is done and everything has dried, you are going to want to apply a fresh coat of touch-up paint.
 You can jump online or get in touch with your RV manufacturer to make sure that you get the correct color for your vehicle.